 Term of the Week: “Literary diabetes.”

 Disclaimer of the Week: No grandparents were harmed in the recording of this podcast, nor were any chihuahuas.

 Audiobook Pick-of-the-Week: Terrorists in Love: The Real Stories of Islamic Radicals, by Ken Ballen, narrated by Peter Ganim

 Writing Prompt: Write the point-of-view of a character whose vision is obscured, and describe how they use their other senses to attempt to determine where they are.

-This entry was posted on Sunday, January 29th, 2012 at 7:00 pm and is filed under Guest, Horror, Prose.
+This entry was posted on Sunday, January 29th, 2012 at 7:00 pm and is filed under Guest, Horror, Prose, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.